ericbenwa/ballpark-deal/_pages/glossary.md

 A cash-on-cash return is a rate of return often used in real estate transactions that calculates the cash income earned on the cash invested in a property.
 [Learn More](https://www.investopedia.com/terms/c/cashoncashreturn.asp)

 Calculation: Annual Cashflow / Cash Invested (Down Payment + Closing Costs + Rehab)
+Display: One decimal and is rounded by the second decimal.

 ## Closing Costs
 Closing costs are payments that occur when finalizing a real estate transaction, such as the sale or purchase of a house.
 [Learn More](https://www.biggerpockets.com/glossary/closing-costs)